 Basic Asset Date (as set out in Appendix B) and

 Note: To deliver efficiencies in the TOs’ year ahead plan build process, it is possible to “Bulk Upload” outages into eNAMS using an Excel CSV file.
-Details can be found in the “eNAMS BULK Uploads Guide” on the ESO’s website;
+Details can be found in the “eNAMS BULK Uploads Guide” on the The Company’s website;

 Data can be entered into The Company Outage Database by a TO via one of the three available methods described in section 4.